seychung/Personalized-Product-Recommandation-Algorithm/README.md

 This causes stresses on users expereinces on the using platform.

-Therefore, this product is to take considerations of what products that users disliked from being recommdaned, and minize the number of the disliked product being recommdanded to the users repeatly.
+Therefore, this product is to take considerations of what products that users disliked from being recommdaned, and minimize the number of the disliked product being recommdanded to the users repeatly.

-TTTTT
-asdasd